 PHFE WIC’s Impact

-The PHFE WIC Program has served families in Los Angeles, Orange, and San Bernardino counties for more than 40 years.
+The PHFE WIC Program has served mothers, infants and children in Los Angeles, Orange, and San Bernardino counties for more than 40 years.
 It is the largest local WIC agency in the country serving approximately 4% of the nation’s total and nearly one quarter of all California families served by WIC.
-Currently, more than more than 200,000 women, children, and their families are served by PHFE WIC each year.
+Currently, more than more than 180,000 women, children, and their families are served by PHFE WIC each year.

 A program of Heluna Health, PHFE WIC is nationally recognized as a leader and innovator in nutrition education, breastfeeding support, staff training, customer service, and outreach to community partners.